cazyw/photo-blog/README.md

 Users can
 * view entries by everyone
-* register for their own account
+* register for their own account (and pick a colour for their post header)
 * log in

 Users who are logged in can also